nullun/avm-notes/AVMv12_Fields.md

    * A simple resource can be either "address" (`d`), "asset" (`s`), or "app" (`p`).
 Where each resource includes a single reference.
    * A complex resource can be either "holding" (`h`), "locals" (`l`), or "box" (`b`).
 Where each resource includes up to two 1-based indexes to simple resources included in the access list.
 An index of zero (`0`) has a special meaning of "current sender address" or "current application id", and would also be omitted from the structure.

+> [!IMPORTANT]
+> At present, "locals" has a bug where the app index cannot be `0` (referring to itself).
+This can be overcome by including an app reference with the current application ID.

 In addition to the new fields, the maximum number of resources that can be included on a transaction is twice the maximum number of foreign references a transaction had previously been able to use.
  * `v24.MaxAppTotalTxnReferences = 8` - Old value, used for foreign references.
  * `v41.MaxAppAccess = 16` - Higher limit, when using the Access List.